 Please also consider taking an avalanche safety class with REI which will only take a few hours to complete, they are free to attend.
-It’s actually rather entertaining and an absolute must if you’re going to be heading into the backcountry whether for ski touring/backcountry skiing or snowshoeing.
+These courses are great fun, highly educational and an absolute must if you’re going to be heading into the backcountry whether for ski touring/backcountry skiing or snowshoeing.
 We did our avalanche safety class in Switzerland before our first Backcountry skiing adventure.

 How to snowshoe (techniques and tips)

 If you can hike, you can snowshoe which makes snowshoeing a really accessible activity for a huge range of people to do, including the whole family from kids, to grandparents.
 Yes, kids snowshoes do exist :).

 Tip 1: Walk with legs parallel and pick your feet up high